Jim Duggan: World Television Champion and Team Canada (2000–2001)

 During this period, he found the World Television Championship in a trash can, which had been thrown away by the previous champion Scott Hall earlier and claimed it for himself.
 He would make title defenses exclusively on Saturday Night, and remained champion until the title was deactivated.
 After WCW was rebooted and the nWo storyline ended, it was replaced by two new factions in WCW called The Millionaire's Club and the New Blood, which began feuding with one another.
 The Millionaire's Club consisted of veterans and the New Blood consisted of young wrestlers of the 1990s.
 Duggan joined the Millionaire's Club and helped them in their war against the New Blood.

 Near the end of his career in WCW, he became involved in more major storylines, including one that involved him becoming a villain by abandoning the patriotic gimmick for a short time to join Lance Storm and his faction Team Canada.
-This angle began when Duggan started working with the Misfits In Action (MIA) but at Fall Brawl, he turned on MIA's leader U.S. Champion General Rection during Rection's title defense against Team Canada's Lance Storm.
+This angle began when Duggan started working with the Misfits In Action (MIA) but at Fall Brawl, he turned on MIA's leader United States Heavyweight Champion General Rection during Rection's title defense against Team Canada's Lance Storm.
 Duggan was the special guest enforcer for the match, and helped Storm in winning the match.
 During this time Duggan cut his hair short, shaved his trademark beard and sang "O Canada".
-At Halloween Havoc, Duggan and Storm teamed up against General Rection in a handicap match for Storm's U.S. Title.
+At Halloween Havoc, Duggan and Storm teamed up against General Rection in a handicap match for Storm's United States Heavyweight Championship.
 Duggan missed an attack on Rection, which led to Rection pinning Duggan to win the match.
 Duggan continued to unintentionally cost Team Canada many of their victories, but he helped Storm to defeat The Cat in a match at Starrcade.
-However, after the match, Team Canada turned on Duggan, who then began feuding with Team Canada, and at Sin he was the special guest referee in a Penalty Box match between Team Canada and the Filthy Animals.
+After the match, Team Canada turned on Duggan, starting a feud.
+At Sin, he was the special guest referee in a Penalty Box match between Team Canada and the Filthy Animals.
 Despite Duggan's role as the referee, Team Canada won the match after Storm forced Kidman to submit.

-Independent circuit (2001–2002)
+Independent circuit (2001–2005)

 After WCW was purchased by the WWF in March 2001, Duggan began wrestling in the independent circuit.
 On December 5, 2002, Duggan defeated Krusher Kong at LWE Xplosion.
+On January 17, 2003, Duggan defeated Jim Neidhart for Border City Wrestling in Ottawa, Ontario.

+On January 29, 2005, he defeated Kamala at WrestleReunion.

 Total Nonstop Action Wrestling (2003)

-On the March 12, 2003 pay-per-view of NWA Total Nonstop Action (TNA), Duggan made a surprise appearance and defeated fellow WCW alum Mike Sanders. on the March 19 NWATNA, Duggan and Moondog Spot defeated Mike Sanders and Disco Inferno.
+On the March 12, 2003 pay-per-view of NWA Total Nonstop Action (TNA), Duggan made a surprise appearance and defeated fellow WCW alum Mike Sanders. on the March 19 NWA-TNA, Duggan and Moondog Spot defeated Mike Sanders and Disco Inferno.
 Duggan made his final appearance in TNA on October 29, where he lost to Jeff Jarrett.